 Beware New TLD Promises

-While there are often going to be some winners with every new batch, many people drastically overestimate how much a new TLD domain name is actually going to be worth.
+While there are often going to be some winners with every new batch, many people drastically overestimate how much a new TLD domain’s worth will actually be worth.

 This is a case of since there are so many different extensions now, they’re really worth less and less.
-After so much time the .com is the gold standard with some sites cutting out a .net or .org reputation.
+After so much time, the .com is the gold standard with some sites cutting out a .net or .org reputation.

 Unless you have dibs on a really unusual one that you know there might be interest in, it’s best to stay away from these.
-There’s way more hype with these than actual value to follow up.
+There’s way more hype with these than there is actual value to follow up.

 Why Domain Value Tools Are Wrong

-These estimate the value of your domain name using keywords and some equation that never gets released to the public.
+These estimate the domain valuation of your domain name using keywords and some equation that never gets released to the public.

 If all these domain names you’re buying are worth hundreds of dollars, why are they all available for $15 a year?
-Or less, if on sale.
+Or less, depending on the sale price.

 A domain name is worth what someone will pay for it.
 Period.